Flone-dnb/brutal-moria/README.md

 - Make visuals more colorful.
 - Display weight in kilograms instead of pounds.
 - HP is now displayed in one row as "CURRENT / MAX" instead of having 2 rows.
-- Your inventory/equipment/gold weight now affects how fast you starve.
+- Your inventory/equipment/gold weight now affects how fast you feel hunger.
 - All prices are 50% higher compared to original.
 - "Wooden Torch" now burns out after 1250 turns (4000 in original).
 - "Brass Lantern" now burns out after 3000 turns (7500 in original).